pg-aws/cybercon2023-devsecops-workshop/README.md

 Let’s upload a sample CloudFormation script to CodeCommit to test the CodePipeline.

 1. From the "environment" folder download the **sample-template.yaml** and
-2. Go to CodeCommit following [this link](https://ap-southeast-2.console.aws.amazon.com/codesuite/codecommit/repositories/cloudformation-checkov-test/browse?region=ap-southeast-2)
+2. Go to CodeCommit
 3. Select 'Add file' then "Upload file", choose the  **sample-template.yaml** file you just downloaded and click "Commit changes"
 ![image](https://user-images.githubusercontent.com/126644393/225547267-a4a946f0-7535-4df0-9ded-fe2b95e22ca1.png)

 4. This will automatically trigger the pipeline and go through the vulnerability scanning stages.
-You can go to [this link](https://ap-southeast-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/iac-devsecops-pipeline/view?region=ap-southeast-2) to check the running status of your pipeline.
+Go to your CodePipeline to check the running status of your pipeline.
 6. If your pipeline does not start automatically, click on the "Edit" button from the top right of the CodePipeline screen, click on "Edit Stage" of the Source Action stage, then click on the edit icon in the "SourceCodeAction" box.
 ![image](https://user-images.githubusercontent.com/126644393/225553148-e15e52a5-3067-474b-a055-95c42004e881.png)
 In the popup window, clear the Branch name by clicking on the cross icon next to it, and select "main" from the dropdown again.
 This is to ensure any changes on the "main" branch will trigger the CodePipeline.